ConvertKit/cassandra_kit/README.md

 Cassandra supports three types of collection columns: lists, sets, and maps.
 Collection columns can be manipulated using atomic collection mutation; e.g., you can add an element to a set without knowing the existing elements.
+CassandraKit
-Cequel supports this by exposing collection objects that keep track of their modifications, and which then persist those modifications to Cassandra on save.
+supports this by exposing collection objects that keep track of their modifications, and which then persist those modifications to Cassandra on save.